Depreciation and amortisation

-- Fixed payments in accordance with an advance notice to the tax office.
+- Fixed payments (either cash amount or the number of shares or stock options) in accordance with an advance notice to the tax office.

-- Performance bonuses paid in proportion to the company’s earnings to directors who engage in the operation of the company’s business, to the extent that certain requirements are met.
+- Performance bonuses, either in the form of cash, stocks, or stock options, paid in proportion to the company’s earnings to directors who engage in the operation of the company’s business, to the extent that certain requirements are met.

 If the amount of remuneration is deemed unreasonable by the tax authority, only the reasonable amount is deductible for tax purposes.

 In principle, entertainment expenses are not deductible for tax purposes.
 However, an SME, defined as a company with paid-in capital of JPY 100 million or less (except for a company wholly owned by a company that has paid-in capital of JPY 500 million or more after the group taxation regime is effective) may take a tax deduction up to the smaller of the actual disbursement for the entertainment expense or JPY 8 million.
 With regard to expenses for eating and drinking, a company may deduct such expenses as far as the expense does not exceed JPY 5,000 per person (excluding expenditures for internal purposes) for tax purposes.

 Corporations are able to deduct 50% of the entertainment expenses for food and drink (excluding entertainment for internal purposes).

 The above treatment is applicable to the fiscal years beginning before 31 March 2018.

 Enterprise tax and business premises tax are deductible in the calculation of the taxable income for corporation tax purposes on a cash basis.
 However, corporation tax and inhabitant’s tax are not deductible.
 Fixed assets tax and other taxes are deductible, when assessed.
 Foreign income taxes also may be deductible if the Japanese corporation does not elect to claim a foreign tax credit.

 Net operating losses